raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

 - by this grph we will plot the vtc graph by looking at the intersection of the graph

-## so the VTC graph will look like this
+## 🦄so the VTC graph will look like this

   <img width="500" height="300" alt="image" src="https://github.com/user-attachments/assets/ccdc1807-540d-461b-bd68-9fd09464b047" />